 To learn more, enjoy an interview with Geert Hofstede.

-Hofstede developed a cool tool for us to look at different cultural elements of countries and you can compare different countries too – National Culture, Countries.
-This tool might support you in the understanding of cultural differences, organizational values and what are the elements you need to take into consideration when dealing with cultural difference both at work and in your social life.
-The interesting infographics below show comparisons among 6 countries.
+Hofstede developed a cool tool for us to use to look at different cultural elements of countries, and you can compare different countries too – National Culture, Countries.
+This tool might support you in your understanding of cultural differences, organizational values and what elements you ma need to take into consideration when dealing with cultural differences both at work and in your social life.
+The interesting infographics below show comparisons among 6 countries: